Who is Financial Asset Management Systems?

 - Financial Asset Management Systems may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- FAMS must be honest about who they are and what they are trying to do.
-They must notify you that they are a collection agency both orally and in writing.
+- FAMS must be honest about who they are and what they are attempting to do.
+They must notify you that they are a debt collection agency both orally and in writing.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make FAMS go away.
 Ignoring them sets you up for a possible lawsuit.